ACCESS-NRI/access-hive.org.au/docs/models/configurations/access-om.md

 <img src="../../../assets/model-config-logos/access-om2-config.png" alt="ACCESS CM model" class="image-background center-img with-border with-padding"></img>

-The ACCESS **O**cean **M**odel, ACCESS-OM, is a global coupled ocean and sea ice configuration with ocean and sea ice models connected via a coupler.
+The ACCESS **O**cean **M**odel (ACCESS-OM) is a global coupled ocean and sea ice configuration with ocean and sea ice models connected via a coupler.
 The atmospheric fields that drive the model are provided by a data product, usually derived from reanalysis.

 ACCESS-NRI will release supported ACCESS-OM configurations.
 The first release will be derived from the COSIMA [ACCESS-OM2][COSIMA-models] suite and will include [ocean] and [sea ice] components.